 Restaurante Grano de Oro

-Located in the drop-dead gorgeous Hotel Grano de Oro, this is another can't-miss dining option.
+Located in the enchanting Hotel Grano de Oro (one of the best places to stay in San José), this is another can't-miss dining option.
 The menu at the Grano de Oro Restaurant is a celebration of French-Mediterranean cuisine that utilizes local Costa Rican ingredients and tropical produce.

 For lunch, their French chef serves up refined standards like frisée salad, beef tartare, and salmon Nicoise, while the dinner menu is heavy on fresh pasta and delectable plates like beef tenderloin with pistachio crust, New Zealand lamb chops, and roast duck breast with caramelized figs. Their award-winning wine cellar features 2,000 bottles that have been hand-paired with the menu.
 As a side note, the elegant patio is the perfect spot to dine while enjoying the fresh scents of the hotel's bromeliad-filled garden.